Why Your Self-Care Focus is Not Selfish

 Posted in Insights, Motivational, News

-Due to stressful situations like COVID-19, we need to practise self-care more than ever.
-It's not a selfish act.
-When we make time for ourselves like taking a lunch hour, having a cup of tea with a friend, or going on a long walk, we give ourselves permission to refresh and re-energize.
+When we hold space for ourselves, like taking a lunch hour, having a cup of tea with a friend, or going on a long walk, we give ourselves permission to refresh and re-energize.
 These necessary acts reduce stress in our lives.
-When we make self-care a part of our daily routine and schedule, it benefits us and everyone around us.
+Making self-care a part of our daily routine and schedule benefits everyone around us.

-Recharge Physically, Emotionally, and Mentally
+Recharge Physically, Emotionally, And Mentally

-Wherever you are; however, your schedule is interrupted, you can adapt and still give your mind and body what it needs.
+Wherever you are, however, your schedule is interrupted, you can adapt and still give your mind and body what it needs.
 Consider taking a mental break at work daily; meditate for 10 minutes or go for a walk in an area outside of your regular path.
-Creating a practice similar to this, planning and implementing a routine that works with your schedule and lifestyle will be very beneficial.
+Creating a practice similar to this, planning and implementing a routine that works with your schedule and lifestyle, will be very beneficial.

 If you're travelling with your family and are off your routine, go for a long walk, play with your children in an activity you usually wouldn't have time for or choose a day trip that provides some physical activity.
 Recognize that changing things up is also a mental recharge, not an escape, but a deliberate action on your part.
 Taking good care of ourselves makes us a better caregiver to others.